philsnow/shots-filed/README.md

 Note, there's tons of stuff that's just hard-coded like my username and home directory, s3 bucket name, and that I use `aws-vault`, so nothing will probably work for you out of the box.

 Getting everything right with launchd was a pain for me, because I'm not a Mac native and because most of the documentation is under-specified and old.
 If you just do `launchd load -w ~/Library/LaunchAgents/...`, `aws-vault` won't be running in the correct "domain" and it won't have access to your keychain.
+I tried some old advice I found including setting the `SessionCreate` launchd key to true, but that didn't work for me (on 12.16 Monterey).

 Instead you have to:

 ```
 % # making it go: